The contact page is often one of the least considered parts of a website.

 Practical contact page checklist

-Before making large changes to the wider website, it is worth checking the basics.
+Before making large changes to the wider website, it’s worth checking the basics.

 -